ConsumerDataStandardsAustralia/infosec/README.md

 Ongoing development of the Information Security Profile for CDR is being conducted in the main CDR Standards repository at https://github.com/ConsumerDataStandardsAustralia/standards

+Maintenance is being conducted on the standards maintenance repository at https://github.com/ConsumerDataStandardsAustralia/standards-maintenance